 Che Buford (he, they) is an NYC-based artist whose work explores creating new narratives within the world of music while engaging in themes of memory and place.

-Che is a founding member of Diaphanous Ensemble, a genre-bending composer, improviser, performer collective started with Abby Swidler & Aimée Niemann.
-Diaphanous premiered four new string quartets by its members in August 2023, and performed with Ioanna Gika as part of Jacolby Satterwhite’s A Metta Prayer, at The Metropolitan Museum of Art in Sep 2023.
+Che is a founding member of Diaphanous Ensemble, a genre-bending composition, improvisation, and performance collective started with Abby Swidler & Aimée Niemann.
+Diaphanous premiered four new string quartets by its members in August 2023.
+They also performed with Ioanna Gika as part of Jacolby Satterwhite’s A Metta Prayer, at The Metropolitan Museum of Art in September 2023.

-Che holds a degree from Boston Conservatory at Berklee as a presidential scholar in violin performance where he studied with Rictor Noren.
-In the fall, They are currently a DMA candidate at Columbia University in Music Composition.
+Che holds a degree from Boston Conservatory at Berklee as a presidential scholar in violin performance.
+They are currently a DMA candidate at Columbia University in Music Composition.
 When Che isn’t interacting with music, he enjoys taking long walks, cooking vegan food, and thrifting.